 - Expect to still be numb from the surgery.
 It’s nothing to worry about because a lactation expert helps you with things like latching.

 - Don’t worry — you’ll be able to spend quality time bonding with your newborn long after the medication has worn off.

 You’ll be reminded of the miracle you brought into the world the first time you hold your newborn child.

 - When you see your baby and hold him or her in your arms, you know all is well.
 You’re struck by how magical being a parent is and can’t wait to share your newborn with other people who will love them as much as you do.

-Now that you know what to expect from a C-Section, you’ll have an easier time preparing for and healing from the surgical procedure.
+Now that you know what to expect from a C Section, you’ll have an easier time preparing for and healing from the surgical procedure.
 You’ll be able to enjoy the experience without going into it with apprehension.
-You’ll be able to prepare your partner for what will take place in the operating room, too.
+This also means you’ll be able to prepare your partner for what will take place in the operating room, too.

 Has learning more about what happens during a C section and how they get your baby out decreased your fears about the procedure?
 Let us know your thoughts by adding a comment below!